theawesomecoder61/RGBWindows/README.md

 # RGBWindows
-Your PC is probably RGB, so why not make Windows a part of your RGB PC?
+Your PC is probably RGB, so why not make Windows a part of your tricked-out PC?